Skip to content

 Note

-When a skill directory has validation errors (bad frontmatter, name mismatch, etc.), the error is collected and discovery continues with the remaining directories.
-Non-existent paths are also collected as errors rather than aborting.
-The CLI prints these errors as warnings to stderr.
+When a skill directory has validation errors (bad frontmatter, name mismatch, etc.), the error is collected and discovery continues.
+The CLI prints these as warnings to stderr.

 Customizing the system prompt

-build_system_prompt accepts an optional preamble keyword argument to replace the default opening line ("You are a helpful assistant with access to specialized skills."):
+build_system_prompt accepts a preamble keyword to replace the default opening line:

 instructions = build_system_prompt(